Ilir Avdyli

-Ilir Avdyli (born 20 May 1990) is a Kosovar professional footballer who plays as a goalkeeper for KF Llapi.
+Ilir Avdyli (born 20 May 1990) is a Kosovar professional footballer who plays as a goalkeeper for Kosovo Superleague club Malisheva.

 Club career

 Tirana

 On 14 January 2016.
 Avdyli joined Albanian Superliga side Tirana.
 On 8 May 2016, he made his debut in a 2–1 away defeat against Flamurtari Vlorë after being named in the starting line-up.

 Llapi

 On 12 July 2016.
 Avdyli joined Football Superleague of Kosovo side Llapi.

 Shkëndija

 On 26 June 2017.
 Avdyli joined Macedonian First Football League side Shkëndija.
 On 30 December 2017, he left Shkëndija, due to fierce competition.

 Kamza

 On 4 January 2018.
 Avdyli joined Albanian Superliga side Kamza, to replace the departed Argjent Halili as the second choice.
 On 18 March 2018, he made his debut in a 2–0 away defeat against Laçi after being named in the starting line-up.

 International career

 On 20 May 2014.
-Avdyli received an urgent call-up from Kosovo for the friendly matches against Turkey and Senegal, to replace the injured Samir Ujkani as the second choice.
-Avdyli was an unused substitute in these matches.
+Avdyli received an urgent call-up from Kosovo for the friendly matches against Turkey and Senegal to replace the injured Samir Ujkani as the second choice, but he was an unused substitute in these matches.
+On 15 March 2024, he received again a call-up from Kosovo for the friendly matches against Armenia and Hungary.